The Finnish media economy in 2019

 New media market data from Statistics Finland show growing revenues for television, radio and other audio media in 2019.
 In contrast, for newspapers and magazines, the downward trend continues.

 In autumn 2020, Nordicom and the Swedish Media Council co-organized a series of webinars addressing media and information literacy (MIL) in the Nordic countries: Media Education in the Nordic Countries – Lessons Learned from the Neighbours.
-Now, the webinar lectures can be watched on each webinar's page on NordMedia Network, Nordicom's digital platform for Nordic and Nordic-oriented media researchers.
+Now, the webinar lectures can be watched on each webinar's site on NordMedia Network.
+NordMedia Network is a digital platform for Nordic and Nordic-oriented media researchers run by Nordicom.

 Read five new analyses about Finnish media development.
 In focus: media economy and media consumption, and the markets for newspapers, periodicals and magazines, radio and television.